marcosrego-web/Mr.Dev./README.md

 # Mr.Dev.
 ### Description
-A pack of developing tools for content management systems.
+A pack of developing tools for content management systems such as Wordpress.
 Use *'MR Widgets / Modules'* to display content with many customizable layouts and options.

 ### Widgets / Modules
 #### MR Categories